astreum/whitepaper/README.md

 ### Accounts

 An Astreum Account is a data structure of an address and details associated to that account.
-Each account has a balance, a counter and storage.
+Each account has a balance, code, counter and storage.

 `Accounts State`